varmoradeep54545/JobPortal/README.md

 # JobPortal

-JobPortal is a Node.js-based application that allows users to submit job applications with their CVs and retrieve submitted applications.
+JobPortal is React.js and  Node.js-based application that allows users to submit job applications with their CVs and retrieve submitted applications.
 The project uses **Express.js**, **MongoDB**, and **Multer** for file uploads.

 ## Features
 - Submit job application forms with CV uploads.